benhsz/parless/README.md

 As for what it does, it makes code look nicer by having the editor variously visualize parentheses as:

 1. Whitespace
-2. Padding character
+2. Padding characters
-3. Unfinished expression character
+3. Unfinished expression characters

 For instance, this code: